kashif-nawaz/Configuring-Junos-Devices-using-Netconf-and-YANG-Model/README.md

 # Configuring-Junos-Devices-using-Netconf-and-YANG-Model
-* In this wiki, I will explain how to configure Junos devices using NETCONF and YANG Modelv
+* In this wiki, I will explain how to configure Junos devices using NETCONF and YANG Model
 * Introduction about YANG can be obtained from the [document](https://www.juniper.net/documentation/us/en/software/junos/netconf/topics/concept/netconf-yang-modules-overview.html#:~:text=YANG%20data%20models%20comprise%20modules,and%20constraints%20on%20that%20data.)
-* Introduction about NETCONF can be obtained from the [document](https://www.juniper.net/documentation/en_US/bti-series/bti78004.4/topics/concept/c-7800-swicg-about-netconf.html)## Getting YANG Model From Junos Device
+* Introduction about NETCONF can be obtained from the [document](https://www.juniper.net/documentation/en_US/bti-series/bti78004.4/topics/concept/c-7800-swicg-about-netconf.html)
+## Getting YANG Model From Junos Device
 ```
 file make-directory /var/tmp/yang
 show system schema module all output-directory /var/tmp/yang